c-vandenberg/lammps-tutorials/simon-gravelle/level-2/polymer-in-water/further-exercises/radial-distribution-function/README.md

 # Radial Distribution Function of Water Solvated PEG Polymer Molecule

+## Exercise

+In this exercise we will extract the RDF (or *g(r)*) between the oxygen atom of the water molecules and two oxygen atoms of the PEG molecule, and compare the RDF before and after the force is applied to the PEG.

 ## Introduction
 The **radial distribution function (RDF)** is the most useful measure of the "structure" of a fluid at molecular length scales.
 Fluid here means any dense, disordered system which has local variation in the position of its constituent particles but is macroscopically isotropic (e.g. liquids & solutions, biomolecular systems, amorphous materials, crystalline solids etc.).